Acuant/AcuantiOSMobileSDK/README.md

 >
 > \[AcuantMobileSDKController initAcuantMobileSDKWithLicenseKey:licenseKey AndShowCardCaptureInterfaceInViewController:self delegate:self typeCard:\_cardType region:\_region isBarcodeSide:\_isBarcodeSide\];

-### Auto Card capture interface without initialization
-In order to call this function, you will need to initialize the SDK first and create an instance of the SDK to call the function (see point 4)

-> \[\_instance showAutoCameraInterfaceInViewController:self delegate:self cardType:\_cardType\];

 ### Manual Card capture interface without initialization
 In order to call this function, you will need to initialize the SDK first and create an instance of the SDK to call the function (see point 4)